sourcegraph/cody/vscode/README.md

 ## Usage

-This plugin works for all Cody plans, including Cody Free, Cody Pro, and Cody Enterprise.
+This extension works for all Cody plans, including Cody Free, Cody Pro, and Cody Enterprise.

 You can find detailed information about Cody's available plans [on our website](https://sourcegraph.com/pricing?utm_source=marketplace.visualstudio.com&utm_medium=referral).